garykac/clipboard/clipboard.md

 of PII, but also because it is not uncommon for users to copy/paste passwords (e.g., from a password manager to a website).

+#### Writing to the clipboard

+Inject malicious content onto the clipboard.

-Note, however, that it is already possible to sniff the clipboard contents:
+Note, that it is already possible to clobber the clipboard contents:

 ```javascript
   document.addEventListener('copy', function(e) {
     // Modify the document selection or call e.clipboardData.setData()
   }
 ```

-#### Writing to the clipboard

-Inject malicious content onto the clipboard.

 ###### Pasting Text